jmuelbert/jmbde-dotnet/README.md

 ### Linux or macOS

-- Open a command prompt and excute `cd src/jmbde`.
+- Open a command prompt and execute `cd src/jmbde`.
 - Run `dotnet build`
 - Run `dotnet ef database update`- Create a new blank database.